IvanBabura/short-url-generator/README.md

 # English

 ## 1 Short description
-Short URL Generator a/k/a.
-Service for creating short links.
+Service for creating short links _aka_ "Short URL Generator".
 RESTful Web services.
 But I've added an MVC controller with simple website to demonstrate how the services work.
 The project is under development and expansion.

 ## 2 Technology stack